An introduction to Reshetnyak's theory of subharmonic distances

 By Lemma~\ref{lem:fonctions radiales}, the term into the parenthesis non-decreases to $2\pi p(z;\mes)$ when $h\to 0$, so by Levi's monotone convergence, $p(z;\mes_h)$ non-decreases to $p(z;\mes)$. \end{proof}

-It is proved in Lemma~5 in \cite{R61} that if a sequence of measures converge weakly, then the associated sequence of potential converges in $L^p$ for $p>1$.
+It is proved in Lemma~5 in \cite{R61} that if a sequence of measures converges weakly, then the associated sequence of potential converges in $L^p$ for $p>1$.
 For more results about convergence, see \cite{landkof}, especially Theorem 3.8.

 Let us end this section with some applications of Proposition~\ref{prop:approx potentiel}.